tuanhlv/updateArbinTA/README.md

 - Python installed on your machine.
 - A QuickBase User Token with permissions to modify the "Cell Test" table.

-Installation:
+1) Installation:

 Clone the repository:

 Bash

 git clone https://github.com/tuanhlv/updateArbinTA.git

-Install dependencies:
+2) Install dependencies:

 Bash

 pip install pandas beautifulsoup4 requests

-Configuration
+3) Configuration:

 Update the following variables in updateArbinTA.py:

-tester: Set this to your specific Arbin unit name (e.g., 'Arbin #8').
+ - tester: Set this to your specific Arbin unit name (e.g., 'Arbin #8').
-token: Your QuickBase User Token.
+ - token: Your QuickBase User Token.
-threshold: The look-back period for log entries (default is 4 hours).
+ - threshold: The look-back period for log entries (default is 4 hours).

 HOW IT WORKS
  - Extraction: The script reads the HTML log and extracts raw timestamps and message strings.